What we offer you

 We offer staff discounts in shops, restaurants, on services and online through the Vectis scheme.

 Trains, buses and bicycles

 We are located in the centre of Reading just outside the Oracle shopping centre and within easy reach of the main Reading Train Station (10 mins walk).
 Buses to Reading town centre are plentiful and there are bicycle racks right outside the front door.
 We have a bike scheme where you can buy or hire a new bike via salary sacrifice and we offer staff season ticket loans and discounted travel with Reading Buses.

 We offer a generous holiday entitlement – a minimum of 25 days a year (plus bank holidays), rising to 32 after 10 years’ service.

 We provide a range of family-friendly provisions including maternity, paternity, parental and adoption leave.
 We also recognise that you may have caring responsibilities for other dependants and provide other leave in addition to career breaks.

 Kennet Day Nursery is Reading Borough Council’s workplace day nursery situated in the Civic Offices.
 The nursery is easily accessible by car, train or bus.

-Rated Outstanding by Ofsted in 2016, Kennet offers high quality day care for children aged 3 months to 5 years.
-The nursery is open to children who have a parent or guardian that works for Brighter Futures for Children.
+Rated Outstanding by Ofsted, Kennet offers high quality day care for children aged 3 months to 5 years.
+The nursery is open to children who have a parent or guardian who works for Brighter Futures for Children.